Lasagnenator/Poker/README.md

 # Usage

-1.Edit the config.ini file with your username and password
+1. Edit the config.ini file with your username and password

-2.Run main.py (or poker.exe if from release)
+2. Run main.py (or poker.exe if from release)

-3.Keep an eye on the black terminal window
+3. Keep an eye on the black terminal window

-4.Follow on-screen prompts.
+4. Follow on-screen prompts.
 After hiting join game, when there is a waiting screen, it means that the server starter needs to press the `start game` button.
 When this button is hit, the game starts and everyone is shown their windows.

-5.During the game, you cannot leave as leaving will surrender your current bet and the game will continue without you. (a disconnect counts as a fold)
+5. During the game, you cannot leave as leaving will surrender your current bet and the game will continue without you. (a disconnect counts as a fold)

 # Important notes